larkjs/lark/README.md

 ## Quick Start

-The quickest way to get started with lark is to utilize the executable express to generate an application as shown below:
+The quickest way to get started with lark is to utilize the executable lark to generate an application as shown below:

 ```
 $ npm install -g lark